-- Idea: decompose the analysis of a word w into the independent analyses of the spans of w. - The result of these subanalyses are then combined to provide analyses of the whole w. - Based on a data structure that stores all partial possible parses: - computations are done only once, - $\rightarrow$ dynamic programming - multiple analyses can be handled. - Two well-known chart parsing algorithms: - CYK: a bottom-up algorithm that works with grammars in Chomsky Normal Form. - Earley: a mostly top-down algorithm that works with any CFG.
+- Idea: - decompose the analysis of the query w into the independent analyses of all spans of w, - the result of these subanalyses are then combined to provide analyses of the whole w. - A data structure stores all partial analyses so that the analysis of each span is done only once. - $\rightarrow$ dynamic programming - Two well-known chart parsing algorithms: - CYK: bottom-up algorithm, works with CFGs in Chomsky Normal Form. - Earley: mostly top-down, works with all CFGs.